 When you select the field type, the following screen will pop up.

 Here you can edit the field.
-Fill out your field's label, and if you wish a description or help text.
-You can also enable or disable this field to be required, or this field to be shown in minimal view.
+Fill out your field's label, and if you wish insert a description or help text.
+You can also enable or disable this field to be required, or opt for this field to be shown in minimal view.

-Likewise, you can add as much other fields to your database's record form as you want to.
-I added some other fields, like the client's phone number and the company he works for.
+Likewise, you can add as many other fields to your database's record form as you like.
+I added some other fields, like the client's phone number and the company they work for.
 This is what my eventual database record form looks like:

 6. When you're all done creating your database fields, you can go and customize the format of your database by clicking on the 'columns'-icon on the top right corner of your screen:

 Like I mentioned before, the fields you configure here represent you database's columns.
-You can change the columns you would like to be shown to you.
-I'm only interested in the fields I configured - so the client's name, his company, his email address and his phone number.
+You can change the columns you want displayed.
+I'm only interested in the fields I configured - so the client's name, company, email address and phone number.

-This is what my database now looks like:
+This is what my database looks like now:

-7. If you're satisfied with your database the way it is now, you can start adding records by filling out the record form you created.
-You can add a new record by clicking 'Create record', by creating records from a connection field or by making your database record form public (see step 2).
+7. If you're satisfied with your database in its current state, you can start adding records by filling out the record form you created.
+You can create a new record by clicking 'Create record' by generating records from a connection field or by making your database record form public (see step 2).

-Now that you created your database table, you have to start adding records to be able to use it.
+Now that you created your database table, you can add records.
 There are three ways to create records: